Rick hears his neighbor’s cat on his front porch.

 “How is CPS involved in this situation, Mr. Decker?”

 “June Rios’ son, Adam Rios, a fourteen-year-old student at Lincoln High School in Walnut Creek, is under the protection of CPS, and he is being fostered for the time being.
-Our objective is to protect Adam Rios.”
+Our objective is to protect Adam Rios and his assets.”